 Sales training is the process of enabling sales reps with the skills and techniques required to identify sales opportunities, pitch effectively to prospects, and close a sale.
-In other words, it teaches reps how to use sales tools, follow structured sales processes, and interact more effectively with customers to better perform their role and correct any deficiencies in sales performance.
 Sales training helps reps grow their skillsets and technical competencies to perform their tasks proficiently.
-However, while building key skills and capabilities is an essential factor in improving sales teams' performance, increasing reps' motivation levels and holding on to strong performers is vital to ensuring that such gains are sustained over time.
+However, while building key skills and capabilities is an essential factor in improving the performance of sales teams, increasing reps’ motivation levels and holding on to strong performers is vital to ensuring that such gains are sustained over time.
 Sales training plays an important role here, too, as empowered sales reps feel more confident and capable in their jobs and are more likely to experience greater job satisfaction, thereby exhibiting higher levels of motivation and retention.

 Sales training’s impact on organizations